joemarlo/tag/idea.md

 One level.
 2D only with one layer.
 Basic AI.
 Export to html5.

 ## Todo / issues
-- Need state machine + pathfinding for AI
+- Need pathfinding for AI